The blaze burned more than 124,000 acres along the coast and mountains of Central California in 2020

-The disaster at the Dolan Fire is still another example where knowing the real time location of the fire may have made a difference.
-The Captain who ran the station and some other locals felt that they needed to protect the facility and insisted that they COULD.
+The disaster at the Dolan Fire is yet another example where knowing the real-time location of the fire may have made a difference.
+The Captain who ran the station and some other locals believed that they needed to protect the facility and insisted that they COULD.
 Others thought differently but were not assertive enough or didn’t have the authority to override that decision.
 They knew the fire was approaching.
-But would things have turned out differently if others who didn’t have emotional attachments to the buildingsl?
-Or had real time intelligence, and could “see” the locations of all resources as well as the entire fire — the very rapid rate of spread, the spot fires 3/4 mile ahead, and the intensity?
-What if the Operations Section Chief, Branch Director, primary Safety Officer, or the Incident Commander had access to real time video from a drone circling over the fire?
+But would things have turned out differently with others who didn’t have emotional attachments to the buildings?
+Or who had real-time intelligence, and could “see” the locations of all resources as well as the entire fire — the very rapid rate of spread, the spot fires ¾ mile ahead, and the intensity?
+What if the Operations Section Chief, Branch Director, primary Safety Officer, or the Incident Commander had access to real-time video from a drone circling over the fire?
 Any one of those might have ordered the withdrawal of the engines, dozers, and 15 firefighters hours before they came close to death.
 They might have said, “Forget the damn structures.
 Think about the humans.
 Consider the physical and mental trauma those humans could suffer, perhaps for years.”

 The decision to stay or go, in addition to human safety, should have also considered the dollar value of the personal belongings and vehicles of the employees who lived at Nacimiento.
 They were not evacuated days earlier even though the station was in a mandatory evacuation area.
 They trusted the Incident Management Team, the Forest overhead, and the Captains.
 How much will it cost those firefighters, on their meager salaries, to replace their personal vehicles and belongings?
 Then there is the cost to taxpayers of two engines, two dozers, and at least one pickup truck.

-The US Bureau of Land Management has installed hardware for Location Based Services (LBS) which are now operational on more than 700 wildland fire engines, crew transports, and support vehicles.
+The Bureau of Land Management has installed hardware for Location Based Services (LBS), which are now operational on more than 700 wildland fire engines, crew transports, and support vehicles.
 Vehicle position and utilization data are visually displayed via a web-based portal or mobile device application.
-Ten months after it was required by Congress the US Forest Service has made very little progress on this mandate.
+Ten months after it was required by Congress, the U.S. Forest Service has made very little progress on this mandate.

 Some other government facilities are also not FireWise

-It is not just the Forest Service whose structures do not all meet FireWise standards.
-When I was an area Fire Management Officer for the National Park Service two of the parks for which I was responsible were threatened on different occasions by wildfires.
-Although the threat was low to moderate I was able to convince the Park Superintendents that hazard reduction and thinning of the trees was necessary, now.
+It is not just the Forest Service with structures that do not all meet FireWise standards.
+When I was an area Fire Management Officer for the National Park Service, two of the parks for which I was responsible were threatened on different occasions by wildfires.
+Although the threat was low to moderate, I was able to convince the Park Superintendents that hazard reduction and thinning of the trees was necessary, now.
 It should have already been done, but seeing smoke in the air made it possible to make fast decisions and to get it accomplished very quickly.
-Up until then removing any tree near park headquarters was a tough row to hoe.
+Up until then, removing any tree near park headquarters was a tough row to hoe.
 Neither fire spread into the parks, but the long-delayed and badly needed work got done.
 And I slept better.